beardyinc/coders-bay-java/Shapes/Part1/README.md

 * `Rectangle` extends `Shape` and adds properties for `width` and `length`
 * `Square` extends `Rectangle` and adds another property `side`.

-## Please implement this class hierarchy considering the following points
+## Implement this class hierarchy considering the following points
 * Shape is `abstract` and can therefore not be instantiated. `getArea()` and `getPerimeter()` are abstract and must be implemented by subclasses
 * all classes must override the `toString()` method
 * all classes must provide an explicit default constructor.
 Additionally, each class must provide a constructor with all parameters that "it needs"